shrihari-prakash/p2p-messenger/README.md

 # p2p-messenger
-P2P messenger implemented using webRTC
+A very simple implementation of message exchange using webRTC with PeerJS library.
+Requires no server side logic.